 StatementI find our ceaseless desire to transform our environment to be a fascinating endeavor.
 This collective, transformative work is often fierce, sometimes delicate or caring, but rarely inert.

 I’m particularly interested in the boundaries, beautifications, and utilitarian artifacts that we press into service in our environment.
 Further, I seek to understand our wish for control over the environment, ourselves, and each other.

 I enjoy picking through the questions raised by the work of humanity.
 Have the works of the past had the intended results?
 If not, are we making the same mistakes again?
 And how does this unstoppable human work change our relationships to each other and the planet?

 I explore these questions while creating visual records of our human endeavor and how it reflects our hopes, challenges, and fears.

 AboutKier Selinsky (b.
 1976, Ohio) has been making photographs since he was hooked by the magic of the darkroom as a teenager in rural Ohio.
 While he pursued a career in technology, his passion for photography has always consumed an inordinate amount of his mental capabilities.

 Historically, Kier has worked in film, digital, and alternative formats.
-He is the Founding Editor of ƒ/D, a site devoted to pinhole photography.
-More recently, Kier works in pinhole and digital photography to capture his fascination with the changing world.
+He is the Founding Editor of ƒ/D, a site devoted to pinhole photography, and edited The ƒ/D Book of Pinhole.